Floydlang/floyd/docs/floyd_systems_ref.md

 	x_state_t my_actor_main([x_state_t] history, y_message message){
 	}

 It can used from "clocks" sections to instantiate an actor based on that function.
-Ususally actor functions are one-offs and not reusable several time.
+Usually actor functions are one-offs and not reusable several time.

 ??? allow circular references at compile time.